armanalis/budget-planner/README.md

 This project helps couples, families, and shared households track spending, set budgets, switch between multiple households, and collaborate in one place.

 ## Why I Built This

-I wanted a practical, real-world budgeting app that supports scenarios most simple budget tools miss:
+My friends and I have been trying to figure out how much we actually spend in a month.
+It is hard to keep track because we use cash for coffee from the vending machine and use credit cards for online shopping and other expenses.
+I wanted a practical, real-world budgeting app that solves this problem and supports scenarios that most simple budget tools miss:
 - one user in multiple households
 - owner/member permissions
 - category + sub-category budgets
 - shared and personal spending together

-The project was developed iteratively with AI assistance for implementation speed, debugging support, and refactoring help, while product direction, feature priorities, and acceptance decisions were made by me.
+I built this project myself, utilizing AI strictly as an assistant to speed up implementation, debug code, and help with refactoring.
+All product direction, feature priorities, and final decisions were my own.

 ## Screenshots